jaspector

 A building permit is required before constructing, reconstructing, enlarging, altering, or demolishing any structure, or changing the use of a structure, in Southampton County.
 Common examples include new dwellings, additions, garages, decks, sheds over the exempt threshold, pool installations, and trade work (electrical, plumbing, mechanical).
 Projects in an incorporated town also require a town zoning clearance before the county building permit is issued.

-Typical processing time is Residential plan review is typically a few business days.
+Building permit processing times in unincorporated Southampton County, VA typically run Residential plan review is typically a few business days.
 Nonresidential review time varies by project complexity.
 Contact Community Development for current workload estimates..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Southampton County, VA.
 The following work is generally exempt: One-story detached sheds, playhouses, and similar accessory structures up to 256 square feet (2021 Virginia Construction Code); Fences of any height unless required for pedestrian safety or used as a swimming-pool barrier; Retaining walls supporting less than 3 feet of unbalanced fill; Concrete or masonry walls up to 6 feet in height; Reroofing and residential exterior siding replacement; Floor-covering replacement; Painting and similar wall-covering work; Same-kind residential window and door replacement (no structural change); Ordinary repairs and maintenance that do not affect structural, fire-protection, plumbing, mechanical, or electrical systems; Nonresidential farm buildings exempt under Virginia law; Wiring or equipment operating at less than 50 volts.
 Note: Exempt from building permit does not mean exempt from zoning and planning requirements.
 Projects in incorporated towns still require town zoning clearance.
 Confirm any exemption with Southampton County Community Development before starting work.
+When in doubt, confirm with the local building department before starting work.